Alameda (Santiago)

-Avenida Libertador General Bernardo O'Higgins (General Liberator Bernardo O'Higgins Avenue), popularly known as La Alameda (meaning, a street bordered by poplar trees), is the main avenue of Santiago, Chile.
-It runs east-west in the center of the greater urban area and is 7.77 km long, and it has up to 5 lanes in each direction.
+Avenida Libertador General Bernardo O'Higgins (General Liberator Bernardo O'Higgins Avenue), popularly known as 'La Alameda' (meaning, a street bordered by poplar trees), is the main avenue of Santiago, Chile.
+It runs east–west in the centre of the greater urban area and is 7.77 km long, and it has up to 5 lanes in each direction.
 It was named after Chile's founding father Bernardo O'Higgins.
 It was originally a branch of the Mapocho River.

 History

 The avenue is located on the former stream bed of a branch of the Mapocho River, which was drying up between 1560 and 1580.
 Such landforms were known by the Spaniards as Cañadas, and from there the origin of its initial name of Cañada.
 For many decades it was used as a landfill site, until it was converted into a boulevard by Bernardo O'Higgins during the first years of independence of the country and was named as Alameda de las Delicias.